leiarenee/sf-pipeline/README.md

 ### AWS Secrets manager

-* In AWS Secrets manager create floowing secrets for every environment you would like to have.
+* In AWS Secrets manager create following secrets for every environment you would like to have.
 Save the secret names as following
   * PIPELINE_AWS_ACCESS (Required)
   * TESTING_AWS_ACCESS (Required)
   * STAGING_AWS_ACCESS (Optional)